TALK TO SALES

 QSEHRA self-administration for first-timers

-If you’re a small employer offering health benefits to your employees for the first time, the qualified small employer health reimbursement arrangement (QSEHRA) is an excellent first step.
+If you’re a small business owner offering health benefits to your employees for the first time, the qualified small employer health reimbursement arrangement (QSEHRA) is a great first step.

-Want the full, how-to guide on administering your first QSEHRA?
+Want the complete, how-to guide on administering your first QSEHRA?
 Click to get started

 Create a legal plan document

-Before you can begin administering your QSEHRA, you’ll need to draft a legal plan document that outlines the details of your plan and follows Employee Retirement Income Security Act (ERISA) requirements.
+Before eligible employers can begin administering their QSEHRA, they need to draft a legal plan document outlining the details of their plan per Employee Retirement Income Security Act (ERISA) requirements.

-Your document must include these items in order to be compliant with ERISA standards:
+Your legal document must include these items to be compliant with ERISA standards:

 • A list of named fiduciaries and plan administrators and their responsibilities

-• A description of how your QSEHRA is funded and how reimbursements are made
+• A description of how your QSEHRA is funded and how eligible reimbursements are made

 • Information on federal mandates